Heliostat in der Sonne

 Duration: 01.10.2010 - 31.12.2016

-In cooperation with DLR, the properties of various sands and bulk materials were tested in laboratory experiments to determine their suitability as heat transfer media and as heat storage materials.
+In co-operation with the DLR, the properties of various sands and bulk materials were tested in laboratory trials for their suitability as a heat transfer medium and as a heat storage material.
 Based on this, a test facility for direct heat transfer from air to sand was designed and built.
-This will be used to investigate the behavior of the sand during operation.
+This will be used to investigate the behaviour of the sand during operation.

-This heat exchanger is to be used to realize bulk heat storage in solar power plants.
-A further application is conceivable in industrial processes for exhaust air heat recovery.
+This heat exchanger is to be used to realise bulk heat storage in solar power plants.
+Another conceivable application is in industrial processes for exhaust air heat recovery.

 HPMS